Online Courses

 ALGEBRA 2 - GRADES 9-12

-Prerequisites: Minimum C- in each semester of Algebra 1 and Geometry and a minimum C- average on the weekly Algebra quizzes taken throughout the year in Geometry.
+Prerequisites: Minimum C in the 1st semester of Algebra 1 and Geometry and a minimum C average on the weekly Algebra quizzes taken throughout the year in Geometry.
+Placement pending based on 2nd semester grades matching prior requirements.

 Algebra 2 is an advanced course using hands-on activities, applications, group interactions, and the latest technology allowing students to learn while having fun.
 Interactive examples help guide students' journey through customized feedback and praise.
 Mathematical concepts are applied to everyday occurrences such as earthquakes, stadium seating, and purchasing movie tickets.
 Students investigate the effects of an equation on its graph using technology.
 Students have opportunities to work with their peers on specific lessons.